AustralianTechLobby/Constitution/README.md

 2. A casual vacancy in the office of a member of the committee occurs if the member:
   - dies, or
   - ceases to be a member of the association, or
-  - is or becomes an insolvent under administration within the meaning of the Corporations Act 2001 of the Commonwealth, or
   - resigns office by notice in writing given to the secretary, or
   - is removed from office under clause 19, or
   - becomes a mentally incapacitated person, or